kineticstoolkit/kineticstoolkit_doc/src/matplotlib_plot.md

 ```

 :::{tip}
-By default, as long as you keep calling `plt.plot`, the curves will be added to the same figure.
-To stop plotting on the same figure, you have the following options:
+By default, any new plot is added to the same figure.
+To generate new figures, you have the following options:

 - `plt.figure()`: The {{plt_figure}} function prepares a new, empty figure that will be used for each subsequent plot, leaving the original one intact.
-- `plt.clf()`: The {{plt.clf}} function **cl**ears the current **f**igure.
+- `plt.clf()`: The {{plt_clf}} function **cl**ears the current **f**igure.
 :::

-## 📄 Title, axis labels and legend
+## 📄 Title, axis labels, legend and grid

-The figure above is nice, but it lacks axes and a legend, and maybe also a title.
+The figure above is nice, but it lacks axes and a legend, maybe a grid, and also a title.
 These elements are added using the following functions:

 ```{code-cell} ipython3
 plt.plot(x, y1)